SwitchbladeBot/switchblade/.github/ISSUE_TEMPLATE/Bug_report.md

 ---

 **Bug description**
-A clear and concise description of what the bug is.
+A clear, concise, and direct description of what the bug is, almost as if you're telling it to a friend.

 **How to reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the unusual behavior:
 1. Run s!command...
 2. Now run it again...
 3. And again...